macumbista/vectorsynthesis/README.md

 	DC-coupling is also necessary for brightness control.

-	Brightness control is essential for multiplexing, scan processing, and a number of other interesting visual effects.
+	Brightness control is essential for multiplexing, scan processing, and a number of other interesting visual effects, however you can still use this library for many things without it.